 The root causes of the current mobilization extend beyond the current government, to decades of domestic and foreign policies in Haiti that have thwarted the ability of the impoverished majority to participate in democracy and enforce their basic human rights.
 Haitians are taking to the streets because they have lost faith in state institutions and processes as viable vehicles for accountability and social change.
 The movement is demanding fundamental change to the political and economic systems that result in extreme wealth for the few, and extreme poverty and desperate living conditions, and a denial of basic rights such as access to school, healthcare and safe housing for the majority of Haitians.
 The current crisis is the result of failures of Haitian institutions and government policies.
-But the international community – including powerful governments with long term involvement in Haiti, international organizations and financial institutions – also bears responsibility for decades of involvement in Haiti that has put the interest of powerful actors in Haiti and abroad above investment in true democracy and rule of law that would honor the rights of the poor majority in Haiti.
+But the international community—including powerful governments with long term involvement in Haiti, international organizations and financial institutions—also bears responsibility for decades of involvement in Haiti that has put superficial stability and the interest of powerful actors in Haiti and abroad above investment in true democracy and rule of law that would honor the rights of the poor majority in Haiti.

-Non-Democratic Elections
+A. Non-Democratic Elections

-In response to the February 2019 protests that shut down the country, the Core Group – composed of representatives from the UN, Brazil, Canada, France, Germany, Spain, the European Union, the United States, and the Organization of American States – issued a statement urging that “change must come from the ballot box”.
-Yet Haitians are taking to the streets to demand systemic change precisely because another election alone is unlikely to bring about a more representative government.

-The low turnout that brought President Moïse into power reflects a broader crisis of voter confidence in Haiti’s electoral system.
-Following the demise of 29 years of dictatorships under the Duvaliers in 1986, Haitians had high hopes in democracy.
+Haitians are taking to the streets to demand systemic change because they have lost faith that another election alone can bring about a more representative government.
+Following the demise of 29 years of dictatorships under the Duvaliers in 1986, Haitians initially had high hopes in democracy.
 But repeated electoral violence, vote-rigging, disenfranchisement, and foreign interventions have bred deep disillusionment.
-While the United States and other Core Group countries have spent millions on building up Haiti’s electoral system, these investments have also come with repeated meddling in election results, and support for flawed elections that benefitted international actors’ Haitian allies, producing an electoral system that is weaker, less trusted and more exclusionary.
+The United States and other countries have spent millions on building up Haiti’s electoral system, but these investments have come with repeated meddling in election results, and support for flawed elections that benefitted international actors’ Haitian allies, producing an electoral system that is weaker, less trusted and more exclusionary.
 In 2000, when Haitians voted enthusiastically — turnout was 68 percent — the results were overturned by the 2004 coup d’état organized by those who possess wealth and power in Haiti, the United States, Canada and France.
 More recently, the 2010-2011 elections that brought Michel Martelly, President Moïse’s predecessor and political patron into power, were marred by fraud, irregularities and the exclusion of Haiti’s largest party, Fanmi Lavalas, from participation.
 Despite widespread protest from Haitians that elections needed to be redone and done properly, the United States and others repeatedly pushed for the process to move forward in the name of stability.
 As documented in Wikileaks cables and by international and Haitian officials who were involved in the electoral process, U.S. Secretary of State Hillary Clinton ultimately forced the Electoral Council (by threatening to cancel U.S. visas) to change the first-round results to move third-place candidate Martelly into the runoff.
 Martelly’s regime was itself marked by severe human rights violations and, after years of unconstitutional delay, he presided over elections with enough violence, corruption and voter exclusion to dampen participation.
 His protégé Jovenel Moïse won that election with only 20% of the electorate participating, reflecting both government intimidation and Haitians’ low confidence in the ballot box as an avenue for social change.

-Lack of rule of law
+Absence of Rule of Law